SDGforskning/sdg-strings/SDG11_query_action_WoS.md

     ("cultur* heritage" OR "cultural landscape$"
     OR "heritage object$" OR "heritage building$" OR "heritage site$" OR "museum$" OR "archaeological place$" OR "archaeological site$" OR "historical place$" OR "historical building$" OR "historical monument$" OR "historical artefact$"
-    OR "natural heritage" OR "nature formation$" OR "geopark$" OR "natural habitat$" OR "nature park$" OR "nature reserv*" OR "zoo$" OR "zoological garden$" OR "botanical garden$" OR "aquarium$" OR "aquaria" )
+    OR "natural heritage" OR "nature formation$" OR "geopark$" OR "nature park$" OR "nature reserv*" OR "zoo$" OR "zoological garden$" OR "botanical garden$" OR "aquarium$" OR "aquaria" )
 )